On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Introduction

 where $\widehat{X_{R}}$ denotes the $R$-completion of $X$.
 If $R$ is a flat ring spectrum (eg, if $R_{*}R$ splits as a wedge sum of suspensions of $\pi_{*}R$ itself), then the $E_{2}$-page has a nice algebraic description, specifically $E_{2}^{*,*}(X,R) = Ext_{R_{*}R}(R_{*}, R_{*}X)$.

 Both the classical Adams spectral sequence and the Adams-Novikov Spectral Sequence are examples of such spectral sequences, for $R = H\F_{p}$ and $R = MU$, respectively.
-Although the $E_{2}$-pages for these spectral sequences have a nice description, it becomes very difficult to compute differentials when $X = S^{0}$.
+Although their $E_{2}$-pages are algebraic objects, they are still very complex and do not have a closed-form description.
+Furthermore, it becomes very difficult to compute differentials when $X = S^{0}$.
 Despite the difficulty of computing those differentials, these two spectral sequences are essential tools for studying the homotopy groups of the spheres.
 (A list of references and computations can be found in \cite{green_book}).
 More recently, Isaksen, Wang, and Xu have extended those computations through the $90$-stem \cite{isaksen_wang_xu} at the prime $2$.